niklasramo/tikki/README.md

   requestFrame: createCustomRequestFrame(),
 });

-// Time and delta time are now passed to the listeners automatically and
+// Time and delta time are now passed to the frame callbacks automatically and
 // TypeScript is aware of their types. ticker.on('test', (time, deltaTime) => console.log({ time, deltaTime }));